Fozzyack/simple-fuzzy-finder/README.md

 ## Discovery

 - Turns out you cannot get the user to directly cd into a directory through a C++ program.
-This needs to be installed
+Therefore, some interaction with the shell needs to be done.
-- You do need to tamper with your shell in order to run this.
-Might add to the dotman installer to help with the installation of tools.
+- Therefore, you will need to tamper with your shell in order to run this.
+Might add to the dotman installer to help with the installation process.

 ## How it's going to work